What Size Should My Video Be?

 25 fps, 30 fps, 60 fps.
 There are some pretty hefty technical reasons and a few non-technical ones.

 - If you want a smaller file size, use a lower frame rate.

 - If you want your animation to appear smoother, use a higher frame-rate.

-- Also, in After Effects, you can always opt to use motion blur to give your animations a more realistic look.
-But small gifs aren’t big fans of motion blur – just so you know.
+- Also, in After Effects, you can use motion blur to give your animations a more realistic look.
+But small GIFs aren’t big fans of motion blur—just so you know.

-- If you're creating a stop-motion animation use 10 or 15 fps.
+- If you’re creating a stop-motion animation I like using 10 or 15 fps.

 If you have any questions, reach out to me on social media, or in one of my classes 🙂